-- CSAC supports incentive based green building programs that encourage the use of green building practices, incorporating energy efficiency and conservation technologies into state and local facilities.
+- 1) CSAC supports energy conservation and energy efficiency, along with broader use of renewable energy resources.
+Counties are encouraged to undertake vigorous energy action programs that are tailored to the specific needs of each county.
+When developing such action programs counties should: - (a) Assess available conservation and renewable and alternative energy options and take action to implement conservation, energy efficiency and renewable energy development when feasible; - (b) Consider the incorporation of energy policies as an optional element in the county general plan; and, - (c) Consider energy concerns when making land use decisions and encourage development patterns which result in energy efficiency. - 2) CSAC supports incentive based green building programs that encourage the use of green building practices, incorporating energy efficiency and conservation technologies into state and local facilities.
 A green building is a term used to describe structures that are designed, built, renovated, operated or reused in an ecological and resource-efficient manner.
-Green buildings are designed to meet certain objectives using energy, water and other resources more efficiently and reducing the overall impact to the environment. - CSAC supports the state's development of green building protocols sustainable building standards, including guidelines for jails, hospitals and other such public buildings. - CSAC supports the use of grants, loans and incentives to encourage and enable counties to incorporate green building practices into their local facilities. - CSAC supports the use of procurement practices that promote the use of energy efficient products and equipment. - CSAC supports state efforts to develop a dairy digester protocol to document GHG emissions reductions from dairy farms.
-CSAC supports funding mechanisms that support the use of dairy digesters to capture methane gas and convert it to energy.
+Green buildings are designed to meet certain objectives using energy, water and other resources more efficiently and reducing the overall impact to the environment. - 3) CSAC supports the state's development of green building protocols sustainable building standards, including guidelines for jails, hospitals and other such public buildings. - 4) CSAC supports the use of grants, loans and incentives to encourage and enable counties to incorporate green building practices into their local facilities. - 5) CSAC supports the use of procurement practices that promote the use of energy efficient products and equipment.